 I intend to keep this site alive as long as I am.

 Blessed are the nonchalant...

-Hobbies.1 Interests.
-Who needs 'em?
-I certainly do.
-A chap should write a book2, plant a tree, and raise a son.
-Well, let's see.
-ICL published my first book in 1975, I planted my first tree in 1961, and Christa and I raised Peter from 1980.
-In late 2006, I took early retirement from IBM to be at home with Christa... and I began a diary which helped me very much during her final illness.
-Goodness me — I miss her...
+A chap should write a book1, plant a tree, and raise a son.
+ICL published my first book in 1975.
+I planted my first tree in 1961.
+And Christa and I raised Peter from 1980.
+When her health failed, I retired from IBM to be with her. ("In sickness and in health", remember?)
+I miss her dreadfully.

 My interests include the work of three geniuses: Charles Babbage, Shary Flenniken and George Cogar.
 I enjoy humour.
 Examples?
 Ernest Bramah and Emo Philips.
 Jokes (example).
 I even wrote a Chandler parody (for a bottle of Scotch) — I was young and innocent.
 I've been known to fight large corporations (and win!).
 Or castigate the BBC Trust.
 (6Music was saved.)
 There's a piece here I wrote for the IBM Hursley staff rag.
 And one on reverse parallel parking.
 Even thoughts on being an unrecognised genius.